Measuring the polarization of boosted, hadronic $W$ bosons with jet substructure observables: Measuring -polarization via hadronic decays

 \subsection{Energy Difference}

 We find a simple relationship between $\theta_*$ and $\Delta E \equiv E_q - E_{\overline{q}}$, the energy difference between the quark and the anti-quark in the lab-frame at parton level,

 Here, $p_W$ is the momentum of the $W^+$ in the lab-frame.
 This equation relates the rest-frame observable $\cos \theta_*$, in a simple way, to lab-frame observables.
-Using the expected distributions of $\cos \theta_* $, we can see that longitudinally polarized $W^+$ bosons will tend to prefer an equal distribution of energies between the quark and the anti-quark, whereas transverse $W$~bosons would prefer to create a large asymmetry between the two.
-This relationship is well preserved under showering and hadronization, though no longer exact, as we will discuss in detail in Sec.~\ref{subsec:shower}.
+Using the expected distributions of $\cos \theta_* $, we can see that longitudinally polarized $W^+$ bosons would give rise to a more equal distribution of energies between the quark and the anti-quark, whereas transverse $W$~bosons would preferentially produce a large asymmetry between the two.
+This relationship is well preserved under showering and hadronization, although no longer exact, as we will discuss in detail in Sec.~\ref{subsec:shower}.

 In general, all the helicity states of the $W^+$ will interfere with each other \cite{Buckley:2007th, Buckley:2008pp, Ballestrero:2017bxn}.
-However, when we integrate over the full decay azimuthal angles for $W$-decay, the interference terms drop out.
+However, when we integrate over the full azimuthal angles of the $W$-decay, the interference terms exactly cancel.
 We are thus left with a simple expression for the distribution of the $W^+$ decay rate as a function of its decay polar angle,

 Here, in the first line $f_h$ corresponds to the polarization fractions of the helicity state $h = (1, 0, -1)$, and the normalizations are chosen so that $f_+ + f_- +f_0 = 1$.
 In the second line, we have defined the transverse polarization sum $f_T = f_+ + f_-$ and the transverse polarization difference $f_D = f_+ - f_-$, and we have shifted notation to write the longitudinal polarization fraction as $f_L \equiv f_0$.